-Dr. Rosado says he’s seen similar results in hundreds of his medical marijuana patients young and old, from the 7-year-old with epilepsy to the 104-year-old with Parkinson’s.
+Additionally, Dr. Rosado says he’s seen similar results in hundreds of his medical marijuana patients young and old, from the 7-year-old with epilepsy to the 104-year-old with Parkinson’s.
+All these benefits are probably reasons enough to predict why there seems to be a rise in the number of people interested in vapes similar to nectar medical vapes, for instance.
 But such successes would be unlikely for anyone trying to self-medicate with street-level marijuana, he warns.

 “They don’t know what they’re getting in that dime bag in the black market or who they’re buying it from,” he says.
 “They should find one of the 2,500 physicians in the state of Florida who are certified to recommend medical cannabis, make an appointment with them, and have a sit down face-to-face conversation, per state law.
 If their health situation qualifies, the physician will put them in the state medical marijuana registry and get them on the road to health.”